jpsm83/health/documentation/n8n/article_rewrite.md

 Rewrite the article to make it look different while preserving the same context:
 - Rewrite the title with different wording but same meaning
 - Rewrite all paragraphs with different sentence structure and vocabulary
-- Keep steps patterns if it inclued in the original article
+- Keep steps patterns if it included in the original article
 - **Make the tone casual, conversational, and easy to connect with readers**
 - Use "you" and "your" to directly address the reader
 - Write in a friendly, approachable style that feels like talking to a friend